-The Cold War was a period of intense geopolitical tension between the United States and the Soviet Union, lasting from the end of World War II until the early 1990s.
+The cold war was a state of political rivalry between the USA and USSR which stretched from the end 2nd world war to early 90’s.
 While the conflict primarily played out on a global scale, one city became a major symbol and battleground during this time: Berlin.

 The Division of Berlin

-After World War II, Germany was divided into four occupation zones, each controlled by one of the allied powers: the United States, the Soviet Union, Britain, and France.
-Berlin, located deep within the Soviet zone, was also divided into four sectors, despite being entirely within East Germany.
+After World War II, Germany was divided into four occupation zones, each controlled by one of the allied powers: the powers, that is, the United States, the Soviet Union, Britain, and France.
+Berlin, despite lying well up inside the Soviet zone, was also divided into four sectors solely within East Germany.

 The Berlin Blockade